nimbly/Remodel/README.md

 ```
 This will include an Author and its Address object.

-You can nest as many includes as you'd like.
+You can nest as many includes as you'd like and to an unlimited depth.

 ```php
 protected $includes = ['comments.user.profile'];